OpenPrescription/openprescription-legacy/README.md

 * Confidentiality: Just the parties involved should access the content,
 * Proof-of-Authenticity: All the generated data must be authenticated to prove the integrity of all documents,
 * Proof-of-Authorship: The doctor must sign the prescription with a validated identity and using a digital certificate,
-* Proof-of-Consent: Every time personal data is requested, the owner should agree, and the consent must be verifiable
+* Proof-of-Consent: Every time personal data is requested, the owner should agree, and the consent must be verifiable,
 * Traceability: All actions must be trackable and auditable,
 * Transparency: The platform must be transparent and verifiable to leverage the Trust during the whole process